 Since then the club has gone from strength to strength.
 Mike & Elaine are the brains behind the business success and Elaine’s knowledge as both a top class coach and former International Brevet Judge is invaluable.
-Stephen, with his professional knowledge of the financial world, is the executive director of the club and James is both an International Brevet Judge and the clubs Manager.
+Helen is the Coaching Director and her extensive technical knowledge & experience on the International stage underpins the competitive programme at the club.
+Stephen, with his professional knowledge of the financial world, is a former executive director of the club & now acts as a consultant to the club and James is an International Brevet Judge, member of the Men’s Technical committee of the Union of European Gymnastics and the clubs Manager.

 The family ‘firm’ was further strengthened in 1997 with the marriage of Head of Men’s Artistic gymnastics, Sean Potter [former English International gymnast and high performance men’s coach] & Head Coach, Helen May.
 In 1998 Helen became one of the first coaches in the country to achieve the new International Performance Coaching Award.

 We are committed to achieving high standards through further development.
 The awarding of a Community Club Development Grant at the end of 2004 enabled us to upgrade our facility and helped us to achieve ‘Gym Mark’ accreditation [British Gymnastics Quality Kite Mark] in May 2005.